kylon-cloud-dev/azure-cost-visibility-dashboard/README.md

 ├── main.tf
 ├── variables.tf
 ├── outputs.tf
+├──terraform.tfvars.example
-├── terraform.tfvars is used locally but excluded from GitHub using .gitignore.
+└──  terraform.tfvars is used locally but excluded from GitHub using .gitignore.
 ├── README.md
 └── screenshots/
     ├── 01-vscode-project-files.png